swiftlang/swift/docs/LibraryEvolution.rst

   accessor bodies, not the labels that are part of the subscript's full name).
 - Reordering generic requirements (but not the generic parameters themselves).
 - Adding a default argument expression to an index parameter.
+- Adding, changing, reordering, or removing property wrappers that either are implementation-detail or belong in a composition leading with an implementation-detail wrapper.
 - Changing or removing a default argument is a `binary-compatible source-breaking change`.
+- Adding, changing, or removing arguments in the property-wrapper custom attribute of an API-level wrapper or in the custom attributes of API-leading compositions is a `binary-compatible source-breaking change`.

 Like properties, subscripts can be marked ``@inlinable``, which makes changing the body of an accessor a `binary-compatible source-breaking change`.